-Good communication is an extremely versatile skill that’s an important part of every role – which contributes to the smooth running of any workplace.

-Luckily, that means everyone has it.
+Good communication is an extremely versatile skill that’s an important part of every role – which contributes to the smooth running of any workplace - this means everyone has it.

-Examples of communication skills could range from instances where you communicated with a customer or client to fulfil their needs or resolve a problem, to times where you worked together with your colleagues to achieve a joint goal.
+Examples of communication skills could range from instances where you communicated with a customer or client to fulfil their needs or solve a problem, to times where you worked together with your colleagues to achieve a joint goal.

-6, Research and analysis
+6. Research and analysis

-Examples you could include may differ depending on the role and what is required, but a basic level of research and analysis skills can be shown in anything from university essays, to any form of gathering, organising, and evaluating information.
+Examples you could include may differ depending on the role and what is required, but a basic level of research and analysis skills can be shown in anything from university essays, to any form of gathering, organising and evaluating information.

 Look at and read the job description fully